PraviMyl/SA-ESegNet_water/README.md

 python Training.py
 ```

 This step initializes and trains the model using Dataset II to learn general water segmentation features.
-The pre-trained model weights can be found in the weights folder.
+The pre-trained model weights can be found [here](https://doi.org/10.5281/zenodo.20684973)

 ### Step 3: Fine-tune the Model on Dataset I